VASH PROGRAM – VETERANS AFFAIRS SUPPORTIVE HOUSING FOR VETERANS

 guaranteeing affordability.

-management, mental health counseling, and healthcare.
-These programs assist
+case management, mental health counseling, and healthcare.
+These

-⦁ Long-term stability: The program seeks to guarantee veterans may live
+⦁ Long-term stability: The program seeks to guarantee that veterans

-independently without resorting back into homelessness by offering both
+may live independently without resorting to homelessness by offering

 Challenging

-advantages, veterans and their families might nevertheless run against some
+numerous advantages, veterans and their families might nevertheless

-before they are awarded them and can locate appropriate accommodation
+long time before they are awarded, and can locate appropriate

-due to inadequate resources and their great number.
-Veterans living in
+accommodation due to inadequate resources and their great number.

-voucher may be challenging even if a veteran gets a housing voucher,
+a VASH voucher may be challenging even if a veteran gets a housing

-particularly in very affluent or heavily crowded places.
-This may result in
+voucher, particularly in very affluent or heavily crowded places.
+This

-obtain and apply support services such case management, counseling, or
+difficult to obtain and apply support services such as case management,

-stakeholder involvement might all contribute to this.
-This keeps veterans
+direction, or poor stakeholder involvement might all contribute to this.

 The above challenges are all factors that need to be addressed so that the

-veterans, housing for veteran widows, and housing for veteran dependents.
+for veterans, housing for veteran widows, and housing for veteran

 Eligibility for the VASH Program